Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems

 where by convention $s_{i + M - 1} = t_{i-1} = 0$ and $s_{i-1} = t_{i + M - 1} = T$ in the sum above.
 Here the $V_j$ are defined as in \eqref{eq:Vjdef}.
 Notice that in \eqref{eq:VMdef}, the sequence of times $\{s_j\}$ is descending, while in \eqref{eq:VMplusdef}, the sequence of times $\{t_j\}$ is ascending.

-\begin{remark} \normalfont In the special case where $\bar{g} = \bar{0}$ (equivalently $V_j = B_j$ for all $j \in \mathbb{N}$), the quantity \eqref{eq:VMplusdef} is precisely the last passage time from the point $(0,i)$ to the point $(T,i+M-1)$ in the space $[0,\infty) \times \mathbb{N}$ in Brownian last passage percolation.
-It is well known that \eqref{eq:VMplusdef} is equal in distribution to the largest eigenvalue of a random Hermitian matrix with independent (up to symmetry) complex $N(0,T)$ entries.
+\begin{remark} \normalfont In the special case where $\bar{g} = \bar{0}$ (equivalently $V_j = B_j$ for all $j \in \mathbb{N}$), the quantity \eqref{eq:VMplusdef} is precisely the last-passage time from the point $(0,i)$ to the point $(T,i+M-1)$ in the space $[0,\infty) \times \mathbb{N}$ in Brownian last-passage percolation. {Brownian last-passage percolation is a continuous analogue of directed last-passage percolation models in which one considers collections of independent Brownian motions and defines passage times by maximizing accumulated increments over directed paths.
+The model plays a central role in the KPZ universality class and has close connections to random matrix theory, interacting particle systems, queueing theory, and stochastic growth processes.} It is well known that \eqref{eq:VMplusdef} is equal in distribution to the largest eigenvalue of a random Hermitian matrix with independent (up to symmetry) complex $N(0,T)$ entries.
 This fact was originally obtained by Gravner, Tracy and Widom in \cite{GTWLimitThms2001} and Baryshnikov in \cite{bary2001}.
 Subsequently, a number of other proofs of this fact have been obtained.
-For additional discussion of this connection with Brownian last passage percolation, see \cite[\S2.2.1-2.2.2]{WFSbook}. \end{remark}
+For additional discussion of this connection with Brownian last-passage percolation, see \cite[\S2.2.1-2.2.2]{WFSbook}. \end{remark}

 \begin{lemma} Let $p \in [0,1]$.
 For any $M \in \mathbb{N}$, $1 \leq i \leq M$, and $T \in [0,\infty)$, the following bounds hold:

 \end{lemma}

 \begin{proof} By symmetry, it is enough to just prove the lower bound.
 (The upper bound may be obtained by interchanging the roles of $p$ and $q$, and replacing $B_j$ with $-B_j$ and $g_j$ with $-g_j$ for $1 \leq j \leq M$.)
 To this end, for $1 \leq j \leq M$ and $t \in [0,\infty)$, we write